se-edu/addressbook-level4/docs/DeveloperGuide.md

 1. Installed **JDK `1.8.0_60`**  or later<br>

-    > Having any Java 8 version is not enough. <br>
+    > This app may not work as intended with earlier versions of Java 8. <br>
-    This app will not work with earlier versions of Java 8.
+    This app will not work with earlier versions of Java.

 2. Installed **Eclipse** IDE
-3. Installed **e(fx)clipse** plugin for Eclipse (Do the steps 2 onwards given in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
+3. Installed **e(fx)clipse** plugin for Eclipse (Follow the instructions given on [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))
 4. Installed **Buildship Gradle Integration** plugin from the Eclipse Marketplace